 Travel nursing is an exhilarating career path.
 Imagine being able to choose anywhere in the country to work for 13 weeks at a time.
 Amazing, right?!
 As you can imagine, being a travel nurse feels like an extended vacation.
-You’ll explore new cities, cultures, build one heck of a resume, and make everlasting friendships.
-This blog will walk you through how this travel nursing thing works and how you can add adventure to your nursing career.
+Explore new cities, cultures, and build one heck of a resume.
+This blog will walk you through how travel nursing works, along with all the ins and outs!

 This article contains:

 What is Travel Nursing?

-Travel nurses fill openings at facilities and hospitals throughout the country for a specified period of time.
+Travel nurses fill openings at facilities and hospitals.
 Most of these contract positions are 13 weeks long but can extend based on need.
-Facilities and hospitals have vacancies for a variety of reasons, which include but are not limited to the following: lack of qualified applicants, maternity leaves, and/or census changes.
+Facilities and hospitals have vacancies for a variety of reasons.
+Vacancies occur because of unqualified applicants, maternity leaves, and/or census changes.

-According to the U.S. Bureau of Labor Statistics, employment opportunities for registered nurses are intended to grow 12% from 2018 to 2028.
-Hospitals and facilities are always looking for great nurses.
+According to the U.S. Bureau of Labor Statistics, job openings will grow 12% from 2018 to 2028.
+Hospitals are always looking for great nurses.
 This makes your decision on becoming a travel nurse that much easier!

 How Does Travel Nursing Work?

-Typically, nurses interested in traveling will find a healthcare staffing agency to help them through the process of finding a contract.
-Travel nurses apply through the agency and a recruiter is assigned to the nurse to ensure the hiring process goes smoothly.
+Healthcare staffing agencies are here to help travel nurses lock in their contacts.
+Travel nurses apply through the staffing agency to get things moving.
 In essence, you are working and getting paid through the agency representing you.